patters-match/pceadvance/README.md

 - Riot Zone: Ok
 - R-Type Complete CD (J): Ok
 - Shadow of the Beast (U): Ok, some flicker in intro.

+## Advanced

+### SRAM
+The first 8kByte of the GBA sram is the pce sram, this can be exchanged between other pce emus, I think you have to change MagicEngine's ini to old format.
+Use a "CD-ROM System" rom to manage your pce sram's, press [SELECT] to access the SRAM manager, the US version is encrypted, don't forget to decrypt it.

+### GameBoy Player
+To be able to check for the GameBoy Player one must display the GameBoy Player logo, the easiest way to get it is by downloading it from my homepage.
+Otherwise you can rip it from any other game that displays it (SMA4 & Pokemon Pinball).
+There is no actuall use for it yet, but the check is there and I would appreciate if people could test it on their GameBoy Players, it says in the menu "PCEAdvance v7.3 on GBP".

 ### Credits